ChuckJonas/assistan-ts/readme.md

 `npm i assistan-ts`

-A lightweight framework for building and running code first, type-safe assistants.
+A lightweight framework for building and running code first, type-safe "Agents".

 This library aims to make it easy to create & run assistants, without introducing heavy abstractions or departing too far from the official `openai` library.